watchdogoblivion/offsec-python/docs/wrfuzzer.md

             3. Content-Disposition: form-data; name="FileUpload1"; filename="postFile.txt" ->
                Content-Disposition: form-data; name="FileUpload"; filename="FUZZ2.FUZZ1"

-        Ensure that the file with the words to substitute in (-ff --fuzz-file), has the same number of words per line as the max FUZZ number - i.e 10 words per line if the max is FUZZ10 or 5 words per line if the max is FUZZ5.
+        Ensure that the file with the words to substitute in (-sf --substitutes-file), has the same number of words per line as the max FUZZ number - i.e 10 words per line if the max is FUZZ10 or 5 words per line if the max is FUZZ5.
         Each word in the fuzz file should be separated by a delimiter (the default is a colon but